 Why Erindale?

 Erindale Tapestry Studio’s name was inspired by the plethora of historical fiction creative writing that infused much of my undergraduate experience with research and desk-side adventure.
-In these stories, which were set in late medieval Europe, the name of the home castle was Erindale.
+In these stories, which were set in late medieval Europe, the name of the home castle of my imagination was Erindale.
 It is customary for tapestry weavers to create their own studio “weaver’s mark” and it is also historically customary for such marks to include castle imagery.

-Academic credentials:
+Academic Credentials:

 MFA in Interdisciplinary Arts, Goddard College (2011)